 DANIEL HUGHES | FOUNDER & ARTISTIC DIRECTOR

 Daniel Hughes founded The Choral Project in 1996.
 He is in constant demand as a conductor, accompanist, coach and choral clinician.
-In addition to his work with The Choral Project, Hughes is the Chancel Choir Director for Los Altos United Methodist Church.

 Hughes has directed sessions in Vocal Pedagogy and Conducting Technique for the American Choral Directors Association, the California Music Educators’ Association, and GALA Choruses.
 He has been a regular adjudicator for the California Golden State Choral Competitions, and has conducted honor choirs throughout the West Coast.
 He regularly conducts the San José Chamber Orchestra and The Choral Project in an annual winter-themed program.
 Other collaborations include international performances with well-known ensembles such as Costa Rica’s Café Chorale, and creative work with award-winning Broadway composer & lyricist Stephen Schwartz.
 His concert appearances include performances at Lincoln Center (New York City), Gusman Concert Hall (Miami), and Davies Symphony Hall (San Francisco).